Upgrades for your Yamaha Disklavier! Where to Start?

 Using External Speakers with the Disklavier

-I have a customer who recently upgraded his Mark IV to a DKC-900, and wanted to add larger Bluetooth enabled speakers.
-We used Rockville TM150B 10″ Speakers.
-Although the speakers are powered, and amplify signal quite well, we nonetheless found the audio output from the Disklavier was a bit low.
-I added an RCA preamp to amplify the signal going into the speakers.
-The RCA preamp is zip tied in place using 24″ zip ties.
-These work wonderfully for strapping components to the beams.
+I have a customer who recently upgraded his Mark IV to a DKC-900, and he wanted to add larger Bluetooth enabled speakers.
+Although the built-in speakers are powered, and amplify signal quite well, we nonetheless found the audio output from the Disklavier was a bit low for his purposes!

 The speakers underneath the piano are present, but are no longer powered or connected.